azurenoops/terraform-azurerm-overlays-virtual-machine/README.md

 This Overlay Terraform module can deploy Azure Windows or Linux virtual machines with support for Public IP, proximity placement group, Availability Set, boot diagnostics, data disks, and Network Security Group.
 It supports existing ssh keys and produces ssh key pairs for Linux VMs as needed.
 If you do not provide a special password for Windows VMs it generates random passwords.
 This module can  be utilized in a [SCCA compliant network](https://registry.terraform.io/modules/azurenoops/overlays-hubspoke/azurerm/latest).

-This module allows you to use an existing NSG group.
-To enable this functionality, replace the input 'existing_network_security_group_id' with the current NSG group's valid resource id and remove all NSG inbound rules from the module.
+This module requires you to use an existing NSG group.
+To enable this functionality, replace the input 'existing_network_security_group_name' with the current NSG group's valid resource name and you can use NSG inbound rules from the module.

 ## SCCA Compliance